 Your complaint may be passed to our Leadership Team or our Chief Executive's office for further investigation and response.
 We will investigate ourselves or have the matter examined independently.
 You can expect to receive a full response within 10 working days of us getting your most recent letter or email.

 Step 4: Taking your complaint outside the organisation

-If your complaint is about any other aspect of our charitable work, you may wish to contact the Charity Commission.
+If your complaint is about any other aspect of our charitable work, you may contact the Charity Commission.